-Use iCloud Drive to store documents on your Mac and iOS devices
+Use iCloud Drive to store documents on your Mac, iPhone and iPad

-With iCloud Drive, you can safely store all kinds of documents in iCloud, and access them from all your computers and iOS devices.
+With iCloud Drive, you can safely store all kinds of documents in iCloud and access them from all your computers and iOS and iPadOS devices.
 If you like, you can have all the files in your desktop and documents folders stored automatically in iCloud Drive.
-That way, you can save files right where you usually keep them, and they become available on all your computers and iOS devices.
+That way, you can save files right where you usually keep them, and they become available on all your computers and iOS and iPadOS devices.

-You can use iCloud Drive on Mac computers (OS X 10.10 or later), iOS devices (iOS 8 or later), and Windows computers with iCloud for Windows (Windows 7 or later required).
-You must be signed into iCloud using the same Apple ID on all your computers and devices.
+You can use iCloud Drive on Mac computers (OS X 10.10 or later), iOS devices (iOS 8 or later), iPadOS devices, and Windows computers with iCloud for Windows (Windows 7 or later required).
+You must be signed in with the same Apple ID on all your computers and devices.

 You can also use iCloud Drive on iCloud.com from a web browser on a Mac or Windows computer.